KryptosDonuts/KryptosDonuts/README.md

 # Hello World! 👋

 I'm a technology enthusiast deeply engrossed in the world of server architecture, cluster deployment, and the integration of seamless services.
-My journey in tech has led me to explore the depths of containerization, with a keen focus on mastering Docker within self-hosted servers on VPS and AWS platforms.
+My journey in tech has led me to explore the depths of containerization, with a keen focus on mastering Docker within self-hosted servers on VPS, Proxmox and Kubernetes.

 ## What I Do